jacobus21157/TidyDataWeek4/CodeBook.md

 The activitySubject for each observation is added using a merge between the meanAndStd and activity_labels tables into meansAndStdActivities

 ## Creating tidyData
-The new tidy data set (tidyData) is created by aggrigating the meansAndStdActivities table by subjectID and activitiySubject and collapsing the variables into a mean value for each subject and activity.
+The new tidy data set (tidyData) is created by aggregating the meansAndStdActivities table by subjectID and activitiySubject and collapsing the variables into a mean value for each subject and activity.
 The tidyData table is then written to the tidyData.txt file.